Global Problem of Safety Reporting Performance

 How are your safety reporting metrics?

-85% of you will not have 10 reports for every 100 employees enter your SMS' safety reporting system.
+85% of you will not have 10 reports for every 100 employees who enter your SMS safety reporting system.
 This may be good news if you want to say that "our reporting numbers are not the worst in the industry."
 However, if your safety reporting numbers are substandard, your SMS will never return the benefits promised by regulatory authorities.

 The accountable executive must regularly review organizational safety performance to fulfill his responsibility to the SMS.
 This chart supplements other SMS performance monitoring charts.
 While not providing all the information required for adequately monitoring SMS performance, this chart helps accountable executives fulfill their responsibility to monitor the SMS and direct actions necessary to address substandard safety performance in a timely manner.

 This is one of those safety charts that concerns everyone.
 It’s useful for:

 - Safety managers and department heads to get a beat on who is practicing situational awareness as evidenced by their hazard identification activity;